-My great aunt Dot decided to poof into my life at the exact same time I was talking my best friend down from the comet-pocalypse that was about to hit our town.
+My great-aunt Dot decided to poof into my life at the exact same moment I was talking my best friend down from the comet-pocalypse that was about to hit our town.

 Literally—on both fronts.

 I placed a hand over the receiver.
-“I’ve told you a thousand times I don’t want magic worked in my house.”
+“I’ve told you a thousand times, I don’t want you working magic in my house.”

 Dot’s blue eyes sparkled.
 “Oh?
 Where is the little munchkin?”